pseudonym-2669/Minecraft-HippoKeystrokes/README.md

 # Minecraft-HippoKeystrokes
-A minecraft forge mod that display keystrokes and CPS.
+A minecraft forge mod that display keystrokes and CPS.<br>
 <strong>You can do an issue, if you want me to add a specific minecraft version</strong>

+## Note: The code source of others version are upcoming -!-

 ## Compile the mod:
 `./gradlew build`